 New York Harbor

-New York Harbor stands as one of the finest natural harbors in the world and serves as the maritime heart of the New York metropolitan region.
-This complex and historically significant body of water has shaped the development of New York City and the surrounding areas, including Long Island, for over 400 years, transforming a colonial outpost into a global megacity and the economic powerhouse of the United States.
+New York Harbor is one of the world’s great natural harbors and the maritime heart of the New York metropolitan region.
+This broad estuarine gateway helped shape the development of New York City and the surrounding region, including Long Island, for more than four centuries.

 Geography and Formation: Where Rivers Meet the Sea

-New York Harbor is technically part of the larger New York-New Jersey Harbor Estuary, also known as the Hudson-Raritan Estuary, one of the most intricate natural harbor systems in the world.
-This complex network of waterways encompasses approximately 650 square miles where freshwater from rivers mixes with saltwater from the Atlantic Ocean, creating a brackish estuarine environment that supports diverse ecosystems.
+New York Harbor is part of the larger New York–New Jersey Harbor Estuary, also called the Hudson–Raritan Estuary.
+This intricate network of bays, tidal straits, marshes, channels, and rivers forms a brackish environment where freshwater from inland watersheds mixes with saltwater from the Atlantic Ocean.

 Upper and Lower Bays

-The harbor is divided into two major components connected by a narrow passage called the Narrows.
-Upper New York Bay (often simply called “New York Harbor”) encompasses approximately 5.5 miles in diameter and is enclosed by Manhattan, Brooklyn, Staten Island, and the New Jersey municipalities of Jersey City and Bayonne.
-This inner harbor is protected from the Atlantic’s full force and provides ideal conditions for maritime commerce and navigation.
+The harbor is divided into two principal sections connected by the Narrows.
+Upper New York Bay, often what people mean when they say “New York Harbor,” is enclosed by Manhattan, Brooklyn, Staten Island, and the New Jersey waterfront.
+Its sheltered waters historically made it ideal for anchorage, trade, and navigation.

-Lower New York Bay extends from the Narrows southward to the Atlantic Ocean, bounded by Sandy Hook, New Jersey, and Rockaway Point in Queens.
-This larger outer harbor includes Raritan Bay to the west, Sandy Hook Bay, and Gravesend Bay, providing a buffer zone between the protected inner harbor and the open ocean.
+Lower New York Bay extends south from the Narrows toward the Atlantic Ocean and is bounded in part by Sandy Hook, New Jersey, and Rockaway Point in Queens.
+This outer bay includes connected waters such as Raritan Bay and serves as the marine approach to the inner harbor.

 Islands of the Harbor